SwissDataScienceCenter/renku/docs/user/session-running-locally.rst

 `<https://renkulab.io/gitlab/rok.roskar/flights-tutorial/container_registry>`_.

-Launching the interactive environment locally
+Launching the session locally
 ---------------------------------------------

-Finally, we can launch an environment locally with the image that has been built for the chosen commit.
+Finally, we can launch a session locally with the image that has been built for the chosen commit.

 .. note::